letoram/cat9/README.md

     config key value

 The config options changes the runtime shell behavior configuration.
 It is populated by the keys and values in config/default.lua.

 Certain targets also allow properties to set, e.g. persistence or an alias:

     config #id alias myname
     config #myname persist auto

+It can be used to hot-reload settings and the code for default builtins:

+    config =reload

+It can be used to define aliases:

+    config myalias "my longer command"

+When ctrl+space is used with readline, the last word will be swapped for the alias.
+This will not have a commit action, so the expansion is visible to avoid unpleasant surprises.

 ### Open